Nilakanta Krishnan: Early life and education

-Krishnan was born into a reputed Tamil Brahmin Iyer family based in Nagercoil.
+Krishnan was born into a Tamil Brahmin Iyer family based in Nagercoil.
 He was the youngest son of Rao Bahadur Mahadeva Nilakanta Ayyar, an Executive Engineer.
 He went on to serve as the Superintending engineer of Madras Presidency.
 While his eldest brother, Nilakanta Mahadeva Ayyar pursued his career in the Indian Civil Service, Krishnan joined the Royal Indian Navy.
 Krishnan's other brothers included Nilakanta Ganapathy Iyer and Nilakanta Anjaneya Subramanian.
 NA Subramanian was a Constitutional lawyer and a professor at Madras Law College and author of the book Case Law on the Indian Constitution.
 The third of five brothers was Dr Nilakanta Sitaraman, a Fellow of the Royal College of Physicians and a prominent doctor in their hometown Nagercoil and the neighboring area.

 In 1935, Krishnan was successful in the entrance examination and joined the Indian Mercantile Marine Training Ship (IMMTS) Dufferin.
 After two years, he topped the class in the examination for entry into the Navy.
 He was one of the two cadets who were successful and joined the Royal Indian Navy - the other being Jal Cursetji.